ilovepixelart/ts-migrate-mongoose/SECURITY.md

   that gets attested is the exact same one that gets published:
-  `build` runs full CI, `npm pack`s the tarball, signs it via [`actions/attest@v4`](https://github.com/actions/attest) (Sigstore keyless OIDC → SLSA v1.0 build provenance attestation uploaded to GitHub's native attestation store), then uploads the tarball as a workflow artifact; `publish` downloads that artifact and runs `npm publish` — npm-registry provenance is emitted automatically
+  `build` runs full CI, `npm pack`s the tarball, signs it via [`actions/attest@v4`](https://github.com/actions/attest) (Sigstore keyless OIDC → SLSA v1 build provenance attestation [predicate type `https://slsa.dev/provenance/v1`] uploaded to GitHub's native attestation store), then uploads the tarball as a workflow artifact; `publish` downloads that artifact and runs `npm publish` — npm-registry provenance is emitted automatically